-Qualification for the 1994 FIFA World Cup finals after a 32-year absence from the global showpiece, followed by the country's first participation at the UEFA European Championship – in England two years later – indicated the progress being made at senior level.
-These foundations were built on as the national team qualified successfully for UEFA EURO 2004 in Portugal and for the 2006 World Cup in Germany under coach Jakob Kuhn, and later for the 2010 World Cup with Ottmar Hitzfeld at the helm.
-In between times, the Swiss co-hosted, with Austria, UEFA EURO 2008.
+Qualification for the 1994 FIFA World Cup after a 28-year absence from the global showpiece, followed by the country's first participation at the UEFA European Championship – in England two years later – indicated the progress being made at senior level.
+These foundations were built on as the national team qualified successfully for UEFA EURO 2004 in Portugal and the 2006 World Cup in Germany under coach Jakob Kuhn, and later for the 2010 and 2014 global finals with Ottmar Hitzfeld at the helm.
+In between times, the Swiss had co-hosted, together with Austria, UEFA EURO 2008.

-In youth football, too, great strides have been taken.
-After seeing representative sides qualify for numerous final tournaments at various age groups, the SFV-ASF could finally celebrate a victory proper in 2002: Switzerland caused a sensation by winning that summer's UEFA European Under-17 Championship in Denmark.
-They threatened to repeat the feat by getting to the semi-finals of the same competition in May 2009, an achievement that earned the country's ticket to the FIFA U-17 World Cup later in the year.
-There, in Nigeria, Switzerland defeated Brazil in their concluding group game, then Germany, Italy, Colombia and Nigeria to become world champions.
+In youth football too, great strides have been made.
+After seeing representative sides qualify for final tournaments at various age groups, the SFV-ASF could finally celebrate a victory proper in 2002: Switzerland caused a stir by winning that summer's UEFA European Under-17 Championship in Denmark.
+They threatened to repeat the feat by getting to the semi-finals of the same competition in May 2009, an achievement that earned the country's ticket to the U-17 World Cup later in the year.
+There, in Nigeria, Switzerland overcame Brazil in their concluding group game, then Germany, Italy, Colombia and Nigeria to become world champions.

-Such positive results, which must also include the U21 squad's expeditions to two UEFA European Championship semi-finals – in 2002 on home soil, and in Denmark nine years later – betray a great commitment to youth development.
+Such positive results must also include the U21 squad's expedition to the UEFA European Championship semi-finals in 2002 on home soil, and then to the final in Denmark nine years later, which Switzerland lost 2-0 to Spain.
+All these exploits betray a great commitment to youth development.

 A number of Swiss clubs have caught the eye in European competition too.
-BSC Young Boys from the Swiss federal capital Berne were the first to impress, reaching the semi-finals of the European Champion Clubs' Cup in 1959.
-FC Zürich have since matched that performance on two occasions.
-FC Basel 1893, meanwhile, have been a towering monument to Swiss football down the years, advancing as far as the UEFA Champions League second group stage in 2002/03.
-Grasshopper Club and Servette FC are other world-renowned teams produced by this Alpine nation.
+BSC Young Boys from the Swiss federal capital Berne were the first to impress, advancing to the semi-finals of the European Champion Clubs' Cup in 1959.
+FC Zürich subseqently matched that performance on two occasions.
+FC Basel 1893, meanwhile, have been a towering monument to Swiss football down the years, progressing as far as the UEFA Champions League second group stage in 2002/03 and then journeying to the semi-finals of the 2012/13 UEFA Europa League, where they succumbed over two legs to Chelsea FC, the eventual winners.
+Grasshopper Club Zürich, BSC Young Boys and Servette FC are other world-renowned teams produced by this Alpine nation.

-Organised football in Switzerland has undergone a tremendous expansion, and today more than 240,000 players are active across some 1,500 local associations.
-Under the aegis of the SFV-AFS, the game is played by about 12,800 teams.
-If, for the vast majority, the sport is merely a hobby, for a small number of élite players football is beyond a question of goals, points and keeping physically fit; it represents an opportunity to pursue international victories, fame and wealth.
+Organised football in Switzerland has undergone a tremendous expansion, and today more than 240,000 players are active across 1,500-plus local associations.
+Under the aegis of the SFV-AFS, the game is played by over 12,800 sides.
+If, for the vast majority, the sport is merely a hobby, for a small number of elite players football is beyond a question of goals, points and keeping physically fit; it represents an opportunity to pursue international victories, fame and wealth.

-The SFV-AFS has played a full part in the football story.
-UEFA (Nyon) and FIFA (Zurich) have their headquarters in Switzerland, and not only was UEFA founded in the country in 1954, but the then SFV-AFS president Gustav Wiederkehr had a significant role in the consolidation and growth of the fledgling institution.
-Wiederkehr served as UEFA President between 1962 and 1972.
+The SFV-AFS has performed a weighty role in the football story.
+UEFA (Nyon) and FIFA (Zurich) also have their headquarters in Switzerland, and not only was UEFA founded in the country in 1954, but the then SFV-AFS president Gustav Wiederkehr made a significant contribution to the consolidation and growth of the fledgling institution, serving as UEFA President between 1962 and 1972.